9 Ultimate Tips on How to Prevent Motion Sickness in VR Forever!

 The second Tip is to ensure that your IDP is set correctly.
 In every VR headset, you can set your IDP, short for interpupillary distance, to match your eyes.

-Your IDP is the distance between the center of the pupils of your eyes.
+Your IDP is the distance between the centre of the pupils of your eyes.
 A lot of newcomers in VR are usually not aware of this.

 Now some headsets like the oculus go have a fixed IDP to accommodate the average by IDP range but with the vive, psvr, and oculus rift you’ll need to ensure it’s set correctly for the most comfortable experience.